-Additionally, we had all of the borrowing capacity available to draw against our \$1.25 billion revolving credit facility at both December 31, 2020 and 2019.
+Additionally, we had all of the borrowing capacity available to draw against our new \$1.5 billion revolving credit facility at December 31, 2021.

-Included within cash and cash equivalents at December 31, 2020 and 2019 are amounts held for regulatory capital adequacy requirements, including \$88 million and \$114 million, respectively, held within our regulated U.K. entities at December 31, 2020 and 2019.
+Included within cash and cash equivalents at December 31, 2021 and 2020 are amounts held for regulatory capital adequacy requirements, including \$120 million and \$88 million, respectively, held within our regulated U.K. entities.